-Well, if you remember a bit earlier, I mentioned that David Galland had asked me to head up a new Casey Research newsletter designed specifically for retirement-minded investors like you and me.
+Well, if you remember a bit earlier, I mentioned that David Galland had asked me to head up a Casey Research newsletter designed specifically for retirement-minded investors like you and me.

 Well, I didn’t have to think long before I agreed to the partnership.

-The result is a brand-new monthly newsletter called Miller’s Money Forever, and the Money Every Month income report and my Retirement Reboot book are our special free gifts to you just for giving our service a try.
+The result is our monthly newsletter called Miller’s Money Forever, and the Money Every Month income report and my Retirement Reboot book are our special free gifts to you just for giving our service a try.
 These resources are great tools you can use to get started right away and put your retirement back on track.